Is Your Brand Working For You? A Mini Brand Audit for Your Business

 - Tone: Does your business’s tone scream authoritative or in control?
 Or is it more unassuming and friendly?
 Make sure that the way you say things are accurately depicted by the tone of your business.

 - Style: The style of your communication indicates what type of language your audience is attracted to.
 Are you commanding the language to make your target audience feel as comfortable as possible?

 - Mode of communication: How are you communicating with your audience?
 Do you provide enough updates so they know what’s going on with your business?

-- Targeting: Who are you targeting for your business (busy, stay-at-home moms or 40-year-olds in the construction industry)?
+- Targeting: Who are you targeting for your business (busy, stay-at-home moms, or 40-year-olds in the construction industry)?
 Who’s currently attracted to your business?
-Is there a gap in the market that your product and service can fill (but your brand isn’t attracting said audience to buy)?
+Is there a gap in the market that your product and service can fill (but your brand isn’t attracting a said audience to buy)?

-- User experience: How would a potential customer travel throughout the acquisition journey?
+- User experience: How would a potential customer journey throughout the acquisition journey?
 What steps will they need to take to have a seamless process with you?

 - Type of content you produce: What types of content do you produce?
 Leadership memos or blog posts?
 Email newsletters or Snapchat updates?